- Learn More

 Your work term is an agreement between you and the employer.
 The student is expected to honour their contractual agreement with the employer unless there are clear circumstances which warrant a reassessment.
-Students are advised to stay in contact with their co-op coordinator and with other SFU students working, living and studying in the region.
-The SFU co-op program is a supportive resource but international work placements are advised for the adaptable and adventurous.
+Students are advised to stay in contact with their Co-op coordinator and with other SFU students working, living and studying in the region.

 Students generally receive a salary/stipend.
 Amounts vary widely.
 Sometimes students are paid a stipend in addition to being provided with accommodation.
-Students should be aware that some international salaries are significantly lower than in Canada.
+Students should be aware that some international salaries can be calculated based on local standards than in Canada.

-How many students have been on an international co-op?
+How many students have been on an International Co-op work term?

 Accommodations and Financial Assistance

 It varies, sometimes the student, sometimes the employer.
-This should be stated in the job description.
-Students are responsible for the cost of their passport, health and life insurance.
+Students are usually responsible for the cost of their passport, health and life insurance.

-Things to Consider Before Applying for International Co-op
+Things to Consider Before Applying for an International Co-op work term?

 When should I get started on my international job hunt?